Safeguarding and Child Protection

 At The Latimer Arts College, we aim to ensure that we deliver the highest quality learning experience for your child.
 As part of an ongoing programme of professional development for staff, some lessons will be observed and filmed for training purposes throughout the course of each academic year.
 This filming will not be for public viewing or for use with the students.
 It is purely for staff training.

-However, in order to promote the College’s success, photographs of students are often taken.
+However, in order to promote the college’s success, photographs of students are often taken.
 Some of these may be used for publicity purposes.
 We request that you confirm, in writing, should you not wish your child to be filmed or photographed.
+Please note that, under GDPR rules, from Year 9 onwards it is a student, and not a parent/carer, whose permission will be sought.